ontola/atomic-server/docs/src/js-cli.md

 }
 ```

-Running `ad-generate init` will create this file for you that you can then tweak to your own preferences.
+Running `ad-generate init` will create this file for you which you can then tweak to your own preferences.